ASUCC Clubs & Organizations

 - Identify a Club Advisor and have them review and sign the petition and the Club Advisor Agreement

 - Develop a Constitution and/or Bylaws for your Club.
 You may use the template provided or review the handout on how to develop one of your own

 - Attend the ASUCC Leadership Board meeting, where your Club Petition form will be reviewed.
-For winter term 2018, the ASUCC Leadership Board meets every Thursday at 1pm in the Student Center Bistro (located in the back left of the Cafeteria)
+For winter term 2022, the ASUCC Leadership Board meets every Tuesday at Noon in JH 10 as well as on Zoom

-- Once approved, you will need to meet with Marjan Coester, Director for Student Engagement, for a club orientation.
+- Once approved, meet with Marjan Coester, Director for Student Engagement, for a club orientation.